wipmoore/wipmoore.github.io/_posts/2016-10-01-aspnetcore-mvc-models.markdown

 }
 ```

-Classes that are created as part of the default model binding must:
+For the model binder to be able to support creating a class it must:

 * Have a pubic default constructor
-* All bound members must be publicly writable ( **Note**  need to check if they can be fields as we tried that once and it all went horribly wrong. )
+* All bound members must be publicly writable ( **Note**  _need to check if they can be fields as we tried that once and it all went horribly wrong._ )

 ### Customising model binding behaviour